kyuupichan/electrumx/README.rst

   spends correctly and now the protocol admits subscriptions by script hash there is no need to have these merged any more.

+For Bitcoin (BitcoinSegwit/mainnet) you can download a leveldb database synced up to block 490153 using this bittorrent magnet link (~24GB):
+    magnet:?xt=urn:btih:caa804f48a319b061be3884ac011656c27121a6f&dn=electrumx_1.2_btc_leveldb_490153

 Version 1.1.2
 -------------